|Casey Brunke P.E., City Engineer

 Cape Girardeau City Council

-A Resolution authorizing the City Manager to execute an Agreement with Fronabarger Concreters, Inc., for Downtown Sidewalk Replacement and Lighting, in the City of Cape Girardeau, Missouri.
+BILL NO. 15-07, a Resolution authorizing the City Manager to execute an agreement with SAK Construction, LLC, for Sanitary Sewer System Rehabilitation Project 2014, by the CIPP method, in the City of Cape Girardeau, Missouri.
+Reading Passage.

 SUSTAINABILITY: ECONOMIC, ENVIRONMENTAL AND SOCIAL IMPACTS

-Staff recommends the Council pass and approve a resolution authorizing the City Manager to enter into a contract with Fronabarger Concreters Inc., in the amount of $ 1,243,680.80 for the
+Staff recommends that the City Council, by motion, pass and approve the attached Resolution authorizing the City Manager to enter into a contract with SAK Construction LLC for the sanitary sewer system rehabilitation project 2014.

 Presentations were made to the public through addresses to various service clubs, agencies, and Council meetings.
 In addition, articles and interviews were printed in the local newspaper concerning the need to upgrade the entire sanitary sewer collection and treatment system and before elections to approve the issuance of wastewater sewer bonds.